peap/git-global/README.md

 * `git global install-manpage`: (non-functional) attempt to install git-global's manpage
 * `git global list`: show list of all known repos
-* `git global scan`: update the cache of known repos by searching your filesystem
+* `git global scan [PATH...]`: update the cache of known repos by searching your filesystem.
+Optionally pass additional directories to scan beyond the configured base directory.
 * `git global staged`: show status of the git index for repos with such changes
 * `git global stashed`: show stashes for all repos that have them
 * `git global status`: show `git status -s` for all your repos with any changes